-Enjoy a memorable and nostalgic day out for all the family at the Isle of Wight Steam Railway, with their 1940s Experience from 1-2 July 2023.
-Spend your day wandering 1940s street scenes, sing along and dance to the music of the era and marvel at the Battle of Britain Memorial Flight.
+Enjoy a memorable and nostalgic day out for all the family at the Isle of Wight Steam Railway, with their 1940s Experience from 5-6 July 2025.
+Spend your day wandering 1940s street scenes, sing along and dance to the music of the era and get up close with an authentic Spitfire.
+Need an outfit?
+There will be plenty of pop-up shops selling clothes of the era.

 Make time for a steam train ride, too.
-Sit back in one of the Edwardian or Victorian carriages for an hour’s ride through the Isle of Wight countryside.
+Sit back in one of the Edwardian or Victorian carriages for a relaxing hour’s ride through the Isle of Wight countryside.

 The iconic Northwood House, set in beautiful Northwood Park in the heart of Cowes, has a rich history of hosting lavish parties and events.
 In the summer months, you can channel your inner lord or lady with a refreshing drink at the manor house’s Lawn Bar.

-Open every weekend between July and September, you can expect a chilled Balearic-style vibe and a range of wines, gins, pitcher cocktails and craft beers.
+Open every weekend between May and September, you can expect a chilled vibe and a range of wines, gins, pitcher cocktails and craft beers.
+This year Prickly Pear, authentic Mexican street food specialists, will have their renowned Taco Truck on the lawns to provide delicious snacking and dining.
 Imbibe alfresco or head into the stylish marquee if the weather doesn’t live up to your expectations.

 The Isle of Wight is a great place to introduce yourself to the high-octane motorsport of Speedway.
 Never heard of it?
 British Speedway explain: “Speedway bike have no brakes, just one gear, a clutch and 500cc engines which run on methanol fuel”.
 The bikes can accelerate to 60mph – faster than a Formula 1 car!